vsillah/JuliesFamily/replit.md

 # Julie's Family Learning Program Website (Powered by Kinflo)

 ## Overview
-Julie's Family Learning Program website is a non-profit, full-stack web application demonstrating educational programs, impact, testimonials, and events.
-It facilitates donations and volunteering.
-The platform also showcases **Kinflo**, a relationship-first CRM providing persona-based personalization, lead management, and communication automation for nonprofits.
-The project aims to create a warm online presence and highlight advanced CRM functionalities.
+Julie's Family Learning Program website is a non-profit, full-stack web application showcasing educational programs, impact, testimonials, and events, while facilitating donations and volunteering.
+It serves as a demonstration platform for **Kinflo**, a relationship-first CRM designed for nonprofits, featuring persona-based personalization, lead management, and communication automation.
+The project aims to establish a warm online presence and highlight Kinflo's advanced CRM capabilities, driving engagement and support for family learning initiatives.

 ## User Preferences
 Preferred communication style: Simple, everyday language.